 Intersection conflict markings

-In some places, we use green stripes to help show people riding bikes where they should be in the street.
+We use this treatment most commonly at intersections and driveways.
+In some places, we use green stripes to help show people riding bikes where they should be positioned in the street.
 This is especially important when they are crossing Green Line trolley tracks.

 At some intersections with signals, we set aside a space between the crosswalk and the traffic lane for people on bikes.
 This bike box provides a safe and visible spot for people on bikes to wait for the light to change.